 His eyes flickered at the smart retort.
-"You knew it, you old bastard.
-Why didn't you say something?
-No, you didn't want to play it by the book, because you wanted that witch upstairs to pay for what she's done to you and Julita.
-It didn't matter what my heritage was as long as your stomach stayed full and you knew you'd eventually get out of this goddamned basement.
+"This was your idea, you old coot, not mine!
+I could have had you out of here a long time ago, but no, you didn't want to play it by the book, because you wanted that witch upstairs to pay for what she's done to you and Julita.
+It didn't matter what my heritage was then, did it?
+Just as long as your stomach stayed full and I got you out of this goddamned basement.
 Right?
 What suddenly changed your mind?
 Me and Julita?
-Can't stand the thought of a half-breed savage touching your daughter, much less joining the family.
+Can't stand the thought of a half-breed savage touching your daughter, much less joining the family?
 Sure, I'm good enough to feed you and help you scare the pants off Lucretia, but not quite good enough when it comes to your daughter.
 Am I right?"
-"Keep you voice down, you bastard.
+"Keep your voice down, you bastard.
 Where's Julita?"
-"Don't worry, she can't hear us, she's in the back."
-But Julita had heard it ... heard it all.
+"She can't hear us, she's in the back." \ \ \ \ But Julita had heard it-heard it all.
 She was about to come around the corner when she heard them talking, but stopped dead still when she realized they were arguing.
 How could her papa treat Shadoe like that?
-Not only had he gone to great personal expense to come to their rescue, he had turned her to a woman with the passion of a tiger.
-The way they felt about each other, that should be the important thing.
-Not what he was, or where he came from.
+Not only had he gone to great personal expense to come to their rescue, he had turned her into a woman with the passion of a tiger.
+The way they felt about each other should be the important thing.
+Not what he was or where he came from.
 It didn't matter to her that he was a half-breed.
-He was beautiful, and good.
+He was beautiful and good.
 And her papa had hurt him.
 And then Shadow's voice interrupted her thoughts.

 "You don't have to worry, Garret.
 I'll get you out of this basement.
 Then you and Julita can go live on the moon for all I care."
+"Shadoe-" the old man began.

-"Shadoe..."
-Shadoe put up his hands.
-"Hell, no. Don't say a thing.
+"Hell, no, Garret.
+Don't say a thing.
 I've been through this hundreds of times.
-Why should I expect anything different from you?"
-Garret saw Shadoe get up from his crouch and stack their dirty dishes in the picnic basket.
-He had to hand it to the boy, he hadn't thrown all the help he'd given them in his face.
+Why should I expect anything different from you?" \ \ \ \ Garret saw Shadoe get up from his crouch and stack their dirty dishes in the picnic basket.
+He had to hand it to the boy.
+He hadn't thrown all the help he'd given them in his face.
 He'd just cut it off clean and neat.
 Garret felt a certain sadness about what had gone on between them, but somehow he couldn't change his mind.
 He knew there were a lot of things about himself that were less than desirable, but he would never have admitted to being a snob. \ \ \ \ Shadoe banged through the back door of the basement on his way around the inn to get to the back stairs.
-He didn't want to see Lucretia, and figured she'd be at the front desk as always.
+He didn't want to see Lucretia and figured she'd be at the front desk as always.
 But he was wrong.